XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/install-rippled.md

       This example uses a `-j` parameter set to `4`, which uses four processes to build in parallel.
 The best number of processes to use depends on how many CPU cores your hardware has available.
 Use `sysctl -a | grep machdep.cpu | grep core_count` to get your CPU core count. ***TODO: the mac build page in the github repo goes much more in-depth about cmake build options - should we include these here? https://github.com/ripple/rippled/tree/develop/Builds/macos#generate-and-build***

 {{n.next()}}.
 Run unit tests built into the server executable.
 This could take about 5 minutes, depending on your hardware specs. (optional, but recommended) ***TODO: We should provide info about what to do if you get failures.
-What should the user do?***
+What should the user do?
+PM looking into this.***

         ./rippled --unittest

 {{n.next()}}.
-Create a copy of the example config file and save it to a location that enables you to run `rippled` as a non-root user (recommended). ***TODO: unlike the centos and ubuntu installs on this page, the macos install requires that you manually put rippled.cfg and validator.txt in place.
-At least that is what I experienced - true?***
+Create a copy of the example config file and save it to a location that enables you to run `rippled` as a non-root user (recommended).

         mkdir -p ~/.config/ripple
         cd rippled